 How to use technology in the classroom effectively?

 The role of technology in early childhood education has a lot to do with how effectively you plan to help young children learn about technology in their lives and how they can use it as a tool for learning.
+Creative early learning with technology in the classroom can be accomplished by making instructional decisions that are evidence based.

 To use technology in the classroom effectively in the early years settings you have to: